sasabot/win_lin_kinect/README.md

 win_lin_kinect is a ROS implemented Windows/Linux bridge for sending Kinect sensor data from Windows to Linux.
 (Tested on ROS Indigo, Python 2.7.6, Ubuntu 14.04 and Windows 10.)
 - Required(Linux): mosquitto, python2.7, ROS indigo or above
-- Required(Windows): Visual Studio 2015
+- Required(Windows): Visual Studio 2015 or 2017
 - Optional(Linux): chainer, C++11 or above.

 For non-ROS users, please directly use mqtt mosquitto and receive data from Windows.